Laborious recount starts in Maine’s ranked-balloting race

 - Giuliani says Twitter sabotaged his tweet.
 Actually, he did it himself

+The recount is the latest turn in a long, sometimes bitter election between the Republican congressman and businessman and the Democratic state representative and Marine veteran.
+Poliquin has cast doubt on the ranked-choice system, which voters approved in 2016, but Golden has defended it as the will of the people.

+“This is just more politics from the Bruce Poliquin campaign,” said Golden’s campaign manager, John Breed.
+“I do not think the result is going to change.”

-Poliquin is also asking a judge to nullify the results on constitutional grounds.
+Poliquin is also asking a federal judge to nullify the results on constitutional grounds.
 He wants the judge to declare him winner or order a new election.
+The judge heard arguments in the case on Wednesday and said he intends to make a ruling by next week .